splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/windows-config.rst

 Configuration variables
 ==========================================

-Before starting the ``splunk-otel-collector`` service, change the variables in the default configuration file to the appropriate values for your environment.
-Based on the specified installation parameters, the following environment variables are saved to the HKLM:\SYSTEM\CurrentControlSet\Services\splunk-otel-collector registry key and set on the ``Environment`` entry:

-The following table provides a description of each variable.
+The following table provides a description of each variable:

 .. list-table::
   :widths: 50 50